Outpox/QuizzBot/README.md

 * Channels to connect to
 * Questions files

-Edit `index.js` with whatever text editor you want, the code is commented.
+Edit the file `config.json` with whatever text editor you want.

 **Optional configuration:**
-Only un-comment the parameters you want to change.
-There are default values.
+The default values are already set in the file.

 * questionDuration : Question duration (in ms)
 * timeBetweenQuestion: Time between each question (in ms)
 * timeBeforeTip: Time before tip is displayed (in ms)
 * nickServPassword: Nickserv password (if your server uses nickserv and your bot name is registered, setting this will authenticate the bot on log in)
 * continuousNoAnswer: Amount of unanswered questions before the bot stops itself

-You can also change the default language at line 9.

 ###Available commands
 * `!help`